Essential app metric formulas that every mobile app needs

 Monthly Recurring Revenue (MRR) – an averaged monthly subscription revenue.
 MRR is mainly used to calculate the Net MRR Growth rate – month over month increase in MRR.
 This app metric indicates the overall growth in revenue in SaaS businesses.

-Annualized Run Rate (ARR) – ARR is simply your MRR x 12.
-It gives you a forecast of the company’s annual revenue.
+Annual Recurring Revenue (ARR) – gives you a forecast of the company’s annual revenue.
 It’s often considered a rough benchmark for subscriptions, and investors, as ARR forecasts the revenue that has not yet been earned.

 When to use MRR and when ARR?